codecombat/codecombat/README.md

 CodeCombat is a multiplayer programming game for learning how to code.
-**See the [Archmage (coder) developer wiki](../../wiki/Archmage-Home) for a dev setup guide, extensive documentation, and much more.
-Every new person that wants to start contributing the project coding should start there.**
+**See the [Archmage (coder) developer wiki](../../wiki/Archmage-Home) for a dev setup guide, extensive documentation, and much more to get started hacking!**

 It's both a startup and a community project, completely open source under the [MIT and Creative Commons licenses](http://codecombat.com/legal).
 It's the